We believe disabled people are currently under-represented in the news. We want to change that.

 But when we watch the news, it’s rare to see disabled people and when we do, they’re almost always speaking about disability.
 This lack of representation means stories are going un-reported, talent is going unrecognised and negative attitudes towards disability are going unchallenged.

-Our Reframing Disability in News programme – in partnership with the BBC’s 50:50 Project – will support disabled people to be expert contributors to broadcast news.
-The initiative will also support journalists and newsrooms to increase the representation of disability across TV, radio and online.
+Our Reframing Disability in News programme – in partnership with the BBC’s 50:50 Project – will support disabled people to be expert contributors to broadcast news through media training and other resources.
+The initiative will also support newsrooms and journalists to address biases and barriers to approaching and interviewing disabled experts.

 More about the programme

-This pilot programme is part of the Future News Pilot Fund, funded by the Department for Culture, Media, and Sport, and run by Nesta.
+This pilot programme was part of the Future News Pilot Fund, funded by the Department for Culture, Media, and Sport, and run by Nesta.
 We are very fortunate to have as our key programme partner the BBC’s 50:50 Project which has been successful in increasing women’s voices in the news.
-The pilot will run until June 2020.
+The pilot ran until June 2020.